mizdra/chokidar-ready-bug/README.md

 ## Expected behavior

-All add events are caught.
-The number of add events is 10.
+All add events are fired.
+The number of add events is 3.
 The order of events is non-deterministic.

 ```
+File demo/dir-0/file.txt has been added
+File demo/dir-2/file.txt has been added
 File demo/dir-1/file.txt has been added
-File demo/dir-2/file.txt has been added
-File demo/dir-0/file.txt has been added
-File demo/dir-3/file.txt has been added
-File demo/dir-4/file.txt has been added
-File demo/dir-5/file.txt has been added
-File demo/dir-6/file.txt has been added
-File demo/dir-7/file.txt has been added
-File demo/dir-8/file.txt has been added
-File demo/dir-9/file.txt has been added
-add event count: 10
+add event count: 3
 ```

 ## Actual behavior